nervosnetwork/docs.nervos.org/website/docs/labs/intro.md

 ---
 id: introduction
-title: Labs introduction
+title: Labs Introduction
 ---

-This is Labs introduciton.
+This is Labs introduction.